nextflow-io/nextflow/docs/module.md

 Ciao world!
 ```

-(module-templates)=

 ## Module templates

-The module script can be defined in an external {ref}`template <process-template>` file.
+The module script can be defined in an external [template ](process-template) file.
 The template file can be placed in the `templates` directory where the module script is located.

 For example, suppose we have a project L with a module script that defines two processes, P1 and P2, both of which use templates.
 The template files can be made available in the local `templates` directory: